 Prescription or Graduated Compression Stockings

 These are for people with conditions that require a great amount of pressure.
-Usually, a specialist has to fit these socks to make sure they work effectively.
+Usually, a specialist has to fit these stockings to make sure they work effectively.
 They are snug but not too tight to the extent that they will interfere with your circulation.
-Graduated compression socks are great for both medical and therapeutic uses.
+Graduated compression stockings are great for both medical and therapeutic uses.

 Why You Should Avoid Wearing Tight Compression Stockings